Camryn Rogers

 Camryn Rogers (born June 7, 1999) is a Canadian athlete specializing in the hammer throw.
 She is the 2024 Olympic champion and a two-time world champion (2023, 2025) in that discipline, in both instances the first Canadian woman to win that title.
 Rogers was only the second Canadian woman to win gold at the World Athletics Championships in any discipline, and was the first to win more than one.
 Her Olympic gold medal was the first for a Canadian woman in track and field in 96 years.

-Rogers is also the 2022 World silver medallist, 2022 Commonwealth Games champion, 2018 world U20 champion, and represented Canada at the 2020 Summer Olympics.
+Rogers is also the 2022 World silver medallist, a two-time Commonwealth Games champion (2022, 2026), 2018 world U20 champion, and represented Canada at the 2020 Summer Olympics.
 She competed at the collegiate level as a member of the California Golden Bears track and field team, winning three NCAA outdoor titles.

 Early life

 Rogers was born and raised in the Steveston neighbourhood of Richmond, British Columbia.
 Following her parents' divorce when she was three years old, she was raised by her mother, Shari Rogers, a hairdresser.
 Her mother would later say, "for many years, it was just her and I. Many struggles along the way.
 A lot of hardships."
 Rogers did not initially participate in any sports, but first tried the hammer throw on January 5, 2012, upon the recommendation of one of her mother's clients, who was a member of the Richmond Kajaks track club.
 She would later say, "fifteen minutes before the start of the first practice of the new year.
 I just decided I should go.
 There was no way of knowing until you did it."
 Rogers cited the 2012 Summer Olympics in London some months afterward as solidifying her interest in becoming an elite athlete.

 In 2017, Rogers was a high school champion in hammer throw and was recruited by several American universities.
 She opted to attend the University of California, Berkeley, where she completed two academic degrees.